ZonghuaYu/GS-MVSNet/README.md

 ## Training

- Our model is trained on DTU dataset. save in pth/model_16.pth
+ Our model is trained on DTU dataset.
+Save in pth/model_16.pth

  For training, Changing the directory of training dataset in the config.py("root_dir", "train_root_dir").